 Fun with measuring

 Trying out some activities with measuring cups, bowl, and spoons is a great first stop on your kitchen adventure.
 Take bowls of varying sizes and fill them with different ingredients that create a range of textures.
 Bring out the measuring cups and measuring spoons and move the ingredients around from bowl to bowl.
-If Baby is starting to count already, this is a great exercise for practicing counting, but even if he isn’t, it’s great for honing his coordination, it’s a fun sensory activity, and it gives him some practice starting to think about proportions.
+If Baby is starting to count already, this is a great exercise for practicing counting, but even if they isn’t, it’s great for honing their coordination, it’s a fun sensory activity, and it gives them some practice starting to think about proportions.